 Matt mainly listens to instrumental music these days.
 “I’ll fill in the melodies,” he says.
 “Every now and then I’ll be like, ‘That’s kinda cool’, and I’ll get my phone out.”

 Basement Seance proudly repurposes “old songs and records that barely anybody’s heard”.
-A lazy way to describe it would be like
+A lazy way to describe it would be like The Avalanches, but darker.

 While its influence on Rainbow Valley is subtle, both albums share a crackly sonic palette, most notably on